Buying Property for Your Children – A Helpful Guide

 - Direct purchase of a new home for a child

 You buy a house and register it in your child’s name.
 On the one hand, it is the easiest way for your offspring to get their own home.
 Until the moment they move in, you can rent out the house and receive money.
 Sounds good, doesn’t it?
 But in fact, buying a new home entails a lot of additional costs.
 In this case, the parents are definitely not the first buyers, so they have to pay stamp duty and capital gains tax upon purchase.
+However, there’s also the option to buy land to build on later, which may end up being more beneficial if you don’t plan on building just yet.
 Also, in the future, when the child reaches the age of majority, and there is a direct transfer of ownership of the house, this process leads to additional costs, for example, for official registration of papers.

 - Cash gift to buy a new build house